 We suggest making sure that your parents' household insurance policy will cover your belongings while living in residence.
-This is usually the case for students who are under 25 years old.
 If you are not covered, we recommend purchasing insurance from a private company to guard against theft or damage (consult online sources for local carriers).